Aatricks/zed-flat-theme/README.md

 1. Clone this repository or download the files
 2. In the zed extensions page, select install dev extension
 3. Select the folder where you cloned/downloaded the theme
-4. Go to Settings → Theme and select "Flat Gray"
+4. Go to Settings → Theme and select your preferred variant:
+   - "Flat Gray" (dark)
+   - "Flat Light" (light)
+   - "Flat Frappé" (dark, pastel)

 ## What Makes This Different?

-This theme addresses common issues found in other dark themes:
+These themes address common issues found in other themes:

-1. **Terminal Consistency**: Unlike some themes that leave terminal colors undefined, Flat Theme ensures your terminal matches your editor for a unified experience.
+1. **Terminal Consistency**: Unlike some themes that leave terminal colors undefined, all Flat Theme variants ensure your terminal matches your editor for a unified experience across all three themes.

-2. **Smart Borders**: Inspired by Catppuccin, hover messages, errors, warnings, and info popups have colored borders that make them instantly recognizable while maintaining the clean flat aesthetic.
+2. **Smart Borders**: Inspired by Catppuccin, all variants feature colored borders on hover messages, errors, warnings, and info popups that make them instantly recognizable.

-3. **No Visual Clutter**: Following the Material Theme Darker philosophy, UI borders are kept minimal.
-The interface is one clean slate of color, letting your code take center stage.
+3. **No Visual Clutter**: Following the Material Theme Darker philosophy, all UI borders are transparent.
+Each theme is truly one clean slate of color, letting your code take center stage.

+4. **Multiple Aesthetics**: Choose the theme that matches your environment and preference:
+   - **Flat Gray**: Classic dark theme with high contrast
+   - **Flat Light**: Perfect for bright environments
+   - **Flat Frappé**: Softer, easier on the eyes for extended coding sessions

 ## Screenshots